 AMD Radeon R7 250E

 The Radeon R7 250E is a mid-range graphics card by AMD, launched in December 2013.
 Built on the 28 nm process, and based on the Cape Verde graphics processor, in its Cape Verde PRO variant, the card supports DirectX 11.2.
 The Cape Verde graphics processor is an average sized chip with a die area of 123 mm² and 1,500 million transistors.
 Unlike the fully unlocked Radeon HD 7770 GHz Edition, which uses the same GPU but has all 640 shaders enabled, AMD has disabled some shading units on the Radeon R7 250E to reach the product's target shader count.
 It features 512 shading units, 32 texture mapping units and 16 ROPs.
 AMD has placed 1,024 MB GDDR5 memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 800 MHz, memory is running at 1125 MHz.

 We recommend the AMD Radeon R7 250E for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is rated at 55 W maximum.
+Being a single-slot card, the AMD Radeon R7 250E does not require any additional power connector, its power draw is rated at 55 W maximum.
 Display outputs include: 1x DVI, 1x HDMI, 1x DisplayPort.
 Radeon R7 250E is connected to the rest of the system using a PCIe 3.0 x16 interface.
 The card measures 168 mm in length, and features a single-slot cooling solution.
 Its price at launch was 109 US Dollars.

 ||Cape Verde PRO